june-in-exile/will/apps/backend/README.md

 # Backend Usage Guide

-This guide explains how to use the backend components of the Testament system for encrypting, uploading, and managing testament files.
+This guide explains how to use the backend components of the Will system for encrypting, uploading, and managing will files.

 ## Prerequisites